vespa-engine/sample-apps/basic-search-on-docker-swarm/README.md

 </pre>
 **Do a search:**
 <pre data-test="exec">
-$ curl -s "http://$(hostname):8080/search/?query=michael" | python -m json.tool
+$ $VESPA_SAMPLE_APP/scripts/client-curl.sh -s "https://localhost:8443/search/?query=michael" | python -m json.tool
 </pre>
 **Congratulations.
 You have now deployed and tested a Vespa application on a multinode cluster.**
-**After you have finished testing the Vespa appplication excute the following step to delete the services:**
+**After you have finished testing the Vespa application excute the following step to delete the services:**
 <pre data-test="after">
 $ docker stack rm vespa
 </pre>